aimclub/FEDOT/docs/source/introduction/tutorial/composing_pipelines/automated_creation.rst

 .. hint::

-    See the :ref:`API documentation <fedot_api>` for descriptions of these and others parameters.
+    See the :doc:`API documentation </api/api>` for descriptions of these and others parameters.

 .. code:: python